FAIRplus/the-fair-cookbook/content/recipes/accessibility.md

 Data are Accessible in that they can be always obtained by machines and humans:
 - Upon appropriate authorization.
 - Through a well-defined protocol.
-- Thus, machines and humans alike will be able to judge the actual accessibilty of each data object.
+- Thus, machines and humans alike will be able to judge the actual accessibility of each data object.

 This chapter is dedicated to the `practices`, `processes`, `services` and other `resources` necessary to improve the description of the conditions of access and use of data.